-- Within 3 business days from submission of the initial application, a comments letter is then released (subject to payment of the listing application fee)
+- Within 3 business days from submission of the initial application, a Comments Letter is then released

 Stage 2 - Subsequent reviews

-- The LMC can consider and approve final applications received before midday on the intended day of listing (18:00), or with the intention of listing the following morning (08:00)
+- The LMC can consider and approve final applications received before 12 noon GMT on the intended day of listing, or with the intention of listing the following morning

-- Debt issues and open ended investment vehicles can elect to list at either 18:00 the same day or 08:00 the following morning.
-Listing takes place at 08:00 the next day for trading companies and closed ended investment vehicles
+- Bond issues & open ended investment vehicles can elect to list at either 18:00 GMT the same day or 08:00 GMT the following morning.
+Listing takes place at 08:00 GMT the next day for trading companies & closed ended investment vehicles

 Rules and documents

-The Exchange’s market authority has Listing Rules for equity and debt which set out the conditions for listing, the application procedure and Listing Document disclosure obligations and the required initial and final application documents.
+The Exchange’s market authority has Listing Rules for bonds and equity which set out the conditions for listing, the application procedure and Listing Document disclosure obligations and the required initial and final application documents.